togashidm/Machine-Learning-ExerciseTracking/README.md

 **5. Propose Machine learning models base on the exploratory data**

 I used the *caret* package in this work.
 Caret stands for Classification And REgression Training.
 It is a great toolkit to build  classifycation and regression models.
-Caret also provides means for:
+Caret also provides means for: Data preparation, Data splitting, Training a Model, Model evaluation and Variable selection.
-(i)   Data preparation
-(ii)  Data splitting
-(iii) Training a Model
-(iv)  Model evaluation
-(v)   Variable selection

-5.1.
-Data Preparation - Removing redudant variables by a correlation matrix
+**5.1.
+Data Preparation - Removing redudant variables by a correlation matrix**

-The data variables may be correlated to each other, which it may lead to rendundancy in the model (*_assumption_*).
+The data variables may be correlated to each other, which it may lead to rendundancy in the model (**assumption**).
 By using `findCorrelation` from the *caret* package, we can obtain the correlation matrix of between the data variables, and remove those variables with correlation coefficient larger than 0.90 (arbitrary threshold).
 ```R
     library(caret)
     threshold   <-  0.90